symplecticgeometry/link/kinesis streaming/README.txt

 Venmo transaction data is collected and stored in Amazon s3.

-Use froms3tokinesis.py a time parameter to send Venmo transaction data to kinesis:
+Use froms3tokinesis.py with a year parameter (2010, 2011,..., 2016) to send Venmo transaction data to kinesis.
-Set the time parameter to 1 to send the transaction data of year 2010-2013, Set the time parameter to 2 to send the transaction data of year 2014, Set the time parameter to 3 to send the transaction data of year 2015, Set the time parameter to 4 to send the transaction data of year 2016,

 Use froms3tokinesisfake.py to send the simulated data. *